-With today’s developed technology, almost everyone has a phone and they are interested in choosing the right charging cable for their phone.
-If you are looking for a charging cable for you and your family, then the article on ‘Common Smartphone Charger Cables Types’ is right for you.
+With today’s advanced technology, nearly everyone owns a smartphone and wants to choose the right charging cable for their device.
+If you’re in search of an ideal charging cable for you and your family, then this article on the best types of smartphone charger cables is perfect for you.

 Micro-USB Charger Cable

-+ Does not support fast charging technologies like Qualcomm’s QuickCharge
+- Not compatible with fast charging technologies like Qualcomm’s QuickCharge.

 USB-C Charger Cable

 In recent years, mobile manufacturers have been shifting away from Micro-USB and embracing a new and improved type of USB cable: USB-C. This type of cable offers several advantages over its predecessors.

 Firstly, USB-C provides much faster data transfer speeds compared to micro-USB.
 It is also more versatile and offers backward compatibility.

 Most newer Android phones released from 2017 onwards utilize USB-C as their charging port.
 Even Apple has started incorporating USB-C ports into its devices, despite their initial reluctance.

 - Can be conveniently plugged in either way, from the top or bottom.

 - Not yet widely adopted due to its relatively recent introduction.